pocha/django-blog/README.md

 		}
 	}

-Select ENGINE as django.db.backends.sqlite3.
+We selected ENGINE as django.db.backends.sqlite3.
 NAME should be the full path of the file which would be the actual database.
+If it doesn't already exist django will create it for you.

+> Please note, my path has ``/home/user_1`` in it.
+You can get your path by running ``pwd`` command in the Terminal

+``Terminal``

+	~/django-tutorial-blog-app$ pwd
+	/home/user_1/django-tutorial-blog-app

-If it doesn't already exist django will create it for you. sqlite3 doesn't require user and password so you can leave that blank.
+Sqlite3 doesn't require user and password so you can leave that blank.

 To update the database with relevant application information run the following command

+``Terminal``

-	python manage.py syncdb
+	~/django-tutorial-blog-app$ python manage.py syncdb

+The command syncs the database settings as specified in settings.py to the specified database file which is *django_blog/django_blog.db* in our case.

 ## Lesson 3 - Enable site admin interface

 Django provides inbuilt admin interface for every django powered site.
 This interface can be used to control application changes, add new users to the site, etc.

 The admin interface is bundled as a django app (just like our blog app we created above).
 To enable it, modify the django_blog/settings.py file and add django.contrib.admin to the list of installed apps by simply uncommenting the corresponding line in INSTALLED_APPS as shown below

 	INSTALLED_APPS = (
 		'django.contrib.auth',